 The cross guaranty provisions in the Federal Deposit Insurance Act ("FDIA") require each insured depository institution owned by the same BHC to be financially responsible for the failure or resolution costs of any affiliated insured institution.
 Generally, the amount of the cross guaranty liability is equal to the estimated loss to the DIF for the resolution of the affiliated institution(s) in default.
-The FDIC's claim under the cross guaranty provision is superior to claims of shareholders of the insured depository institution, but is subordinate to claims of depositors, secured creditors and holders of subordinated debt (other than affiliates) of the commonly controlled insured depository institution.
+The FDIC's claim under the cross guaranty provision is superior to claims of shareholders of the insured depository institution or its BHC and to most claims arising out of obligations or liabilities owed to affiliates of the institution, but is subordinate to claims of depositors, secured creditors and holders of subordinated debt (other than affiliates) of the commonly controlled insured depository institution.
 The FDIC may decline to enforce the cross guaranty provision if it determines that a waiver is in the best interest of the DIF.